 While these exceptions may be intended to exclude friends, family and acquaintances of sex workers, as well as third parties who provide services to sex workers without "encouraging" sex workers to provide sexual services, in many circumstances the exception will be rendered moot by section 286.2(5), which reinstates the presumption of guilt for those who receive a material or financial benefit "in the context of a commercial enterprise offering sexual services for consideration."
 Because "commercial enterprise" is not defined in the Criminal Code, there is considerable uncertainty in how section 286.2 would be applied.

-Agency owners, however, would undoubtedly be criminalized under section 286.2(5), which has implications for sex workers' ability to practice safer sex, since management can better promote sexual health when condoms are no longer seized as evidence of illegal activity, a practice that has has been documented in Canada pursuant to prohibitions against procuring.18 It is unclear whether it would be legal for an independent sex worker (who could be construed as a "commercial enterprise") to hire a bodyguard, receptionist or other worker.
+In addition, people in managerial roles, such as agency owners, would undoubtedly be criminalized under section 286.2(5).
+This has implications for sex workers' ability to practise safer sex, since people in managerial roles can better promote sexual health when condoms are no longer seized as evidence of illegal activity, a practice that has been documented in Canada pursuant to prohibitions against procuring.21

+It is unclear whether it would be legal for an independent sex worker (who could be construed as a "commercial enterprise") to hire a bodyguard, receptionist or other worker.
 And while in theory, sex workers may also purchase goods or hire services from others if those people do not "encourage" participation in sex work (e.g. landlord or accountant), they could still be prosecuted if they are paid for their services in the context of a "commercial enterprise" offering sexual services, which very significantly limits the working arrangements sex workers can establish.
 Not only could this lead to a conviction for "receiving a financial or other material benefit" under section 286.2, but the fact that they work for a business is understood as an aggravating factor when it comes to sentencing (under the proposed new subsection 286.2(6)).